traefik/structor/readme.md

     --menu.js-url    URL of the template of the JS file use for the multi version menu.
 -o, --owner          Repository owner. [required]
 -r, --repo-name      Repository name. [required]
+    --rqts-url       URL of the requirements.txt file.
 -h, --help           Print Help (this message) and exit
 ```

 ## Description